 No more boring beans: crisp-tender sautéed green beans pair beautifully with soft, creamy persimmons, bringing a perfect element of sweetness to an otherwise lackluster side dish.

 This quick and easy side dish would be a colorful addition to your holiday table, adding some much needed freshness and color to your Thanksgiving or Christmas dinner menu.

 I remember going through a persimmon phase when we lived in California, and it was there that we first created this dish for Thanksgiving, years ago during our BB (before blog) era (related: if Thanksgiving falls and it is not blogged, did it ever really happen?)
-I kid, of course, but I am sure there were many recipes lost and forgotten because of the lack of a blog on which to record it.
+I kid, of course, but I am sure there were many recipes lost and forgotten because we didn’t have a blog on which to record it.

-When I saw a pile of (somewhat sad-looking, admittedly) persimmons at the market, I realized that it had been years since I’d had the fruit and I had missed it, dearly.
+So when I saw a pile of (somewhat sad-looking) persimmons at the market, I realized that it had been years since I’d had the fruit and I had missed it dearly.
 I quickly crawled out of my nostalgia, threw a half-dozen of the least-bruised fruits into a bag, and decided to recreate that original dish for this year’s feast.